klahrinz/klahrinz.github.io/LAW01-06-3crp.md

  - (c) where the court grants a new trial based only on the ground of newly-discovered evidence.

-**Section 13.
+**§13.
 Quorum of the court; certification or appeal of cases to Supreme Court.**

 Three (3) Justices of the Court of Appeals shall constitute a quorum for the sessions of a division.
 The unanimous vote of the three (3) Justices of a division shall be necessary for the pronouncement of a judgment or final resolution, which shall be reached in consultation before the writing of the opinion by a member of the division.
 In the event that the three (3) Justices can not reach a unanimous vote, the Presiding Justice shall direct the raffle committee of the Court to designate two (2) additional Justices to sit temporarily with them, forming a special division of five (5) members and the concurrence of a majority of such division shall be necessary for the pronouncement of a judgment or final resolution.
 The designation of such additional Justices shall be made strictly by raffle and rotation among all other Justices of the Court of Appeals.
 Whenever the Court of Appeals finds that the penalty of death, reclusion perpetua, or life imprisonment should be imposed in a case, the court, after discussion of the evidence and the law involved, shall render judgment imposing the penalty of death, reclusion perpetua, or life imprisonment as the circumstances warrant.
 However, it shall refrain from entering the judgment and forthwith certify the case and elevate the entire record thereof to the Supreme Court for review.

-**Section 14.
+**§14.
 Motion for new trial.**

 At any time after the appeal from the lower court has been perfected and before the judgment of the Court of Appeals convicting the appellant becomes final, the latter may move for a new trial on the ground of newly-discovered evidence material to his defense.
-The motion shall conform with the provisions of section 4, Rule 121.
+The motion shall conform with the provisions of §4, Rule 121.

-**Section 15.
+**§15.
 Where new trial conducted.**

-When a new trial is granted, the Court of Appeals may conduct the hearing and receive evidence as provided in section 12 of this Rule or refer the trial to the court of origin.
+When a new trial is granted, the Court of Appeals may conduct the hearing and receive evidence as provided in §12 of this Rule or refer the trial to the court of origin.

-**Section 16.
+**§16.
 Reconsideration.**

 A motion for reconsideration shall be filed within fifteen (15) days from notice of the decision or final order of the Court of Appeals, with copies thereof served upon the adverse party, setting forth the grounds in support thereof.
 The mittimus shall be stayed during the pendency of the motion for reconsideration.
 No party shall be allowed a second motion for reconsideration of a judgment or final order.

-**Section 17.
+**§17.
 Judgment transmitted and filed in trial court.**

 When the entry of judgment of the Court of Appeals is issued, a certified true copy of the judgment shall be attached to the original record which shall be remanded to the clerk of the court from which the appeal was taken.

-**Section 18.
+**§18.
 Application of certain rules in civil procedure to criminal cases.**

 The provisions of Rules 42, 44 to 46 and 48 to 56 relating to procedure in the Court of Appeals and in the Supreme Court in original and appealed civil cases shall be applied to criminal cases insofar as they are applicable and not inconsistent with the provisions of this Rule.

 <p style="text-align:center; font-size: 16px; font-weight: bold;">RULE 125 PROCEDURE IN THE SUPREME COURT </p>

-**Section 1.
+**§1.
 Uniform procedure.**

 Unless otherwise provided by the Constitution or by law, the procedure in the Supreme Court in original and in appealed cases shall be the same as in the Court of Appeals.

-**Section 2.
+**§2.
 Review of decisions of the Court of Appeals.**

 The procedure for the review by the Supreme Court of decisions in criminal cases rendered by the Court of Appeals shall be the same as in civil cases.

-**Section 3.
+**§3.
 Decision if opinion is equally divided.**

 When the Supreme Court en banc is equally divided in opinion or the necessary majority cannot be had on whether to acquit the appellant, the case shall again be deliberated upon and if no decision is reached after re-deliberation, the judgment of conviction of the lower court shall be reversed and the accused acquitted.

 <p style="text-align:center; font-size: 16px; font-weight: bold;">RULE 126 SEARCH AND SEIZURE</p>

-**Section 1.
+**§1.
 Search warrant defined.**

 A search warrant is an order in writing issued in the name of the People of the Philippines, signed by a judge and directed to a peace officer, commanding him to search for personal property described therein and bring it before the court.

-**Section 2.
+**§2.
 Court where application for search warrant shall be filed.**

 An application for search warrant shall be filed with the following: